Algebraically closed field

 Algebraically closed fields appear in the following chain of class inclusions:

 Examples

-As an example, the field of real numbers is not algebraically closed, because the polynomial equation $x^2+1=0$ has no solution in real numbers, even though all its coefficients (1 and 0) are real.
+As a non-example, the field of real numbers is not algebraically closed, because the polynomial equation $x^2+1=0$ has no solution in real numbers, even though all its coefficients (1 and 0) are real.
 The same argument proves that no subfield of the real field is algebraically closed; in particular, the field of rational numbers is not algebraically closed.
 By contrast, the fundamental theorem of algebra states that the field of complex numbers is algebraically closed.
 Another example of an algebraically closed field is the field of (complex) algebraic numbers.